 We are a party to a management agreement with our Manager pursuant to which our Manager provides for the day-to-day management of our operations.
 The management agreement requires our Manager to manage our business and affairs in conformity with the policies and investment guidelines approved and monitored by our Board.
-The management agreement has an initial term that expires on October 22, 2020, and will be automatically renewed for one-year terms thereafter unless terminated by either us or our Manager.
-Our Manager is entitled to receive a termination fee from us under certain circumstances.
+The management agreement has an initial term that expires on October 22, 2020 and will be automatically renewed for one-year terms thereafter unless terminated by either us or our Manager.
+Under certain circumstances, our Manager is entitled to receive a termination fee from us in an amount equal to three times the average annual management fee amount earned by our Manager during the two four-quarter periods ending as of the end of the most recently completed fiscal quarter prior to the effective date of termination or, in the case of non-renewal, the expiration of the term.

-Our Manager provides us with our officers.
+Our Manager, through its services agreement with Freedom Mortgage, provides us with our officers and appropriate support personnel in order to deliver the management services called for under the management agreement.
 We reimburse our Manager for the allocable share of the salary and benefits paid to our Chief Financial Officer (who also serves as our Treasurer and Secretary), our controller and our general counsel, based on agreed upon percentages originally based on the working time and effort spent on matters related to our company.
-The amount of the salary and benefits reimbursed with respect to these officers is subject to the approval of the Compensation Committee of our Board.
-The Compensation Committee of the Board does not determine the amount of compensation paid to any of our officers.
+The amount of the salary and benefits reimbursed with respect to these officers is subject to the approval of our Compensation Committee of our Board.
+Our Compensation Committee does not determine the amount of cash compensation paid to any of our officers.

 Under the management agreement, we pay our Manager an annual management fee.
-The management fee is payable quarterly in arrears in cash in the amount equal to 1.50% per annum of our stockholders' equity, with stockholders' equity being calculated, as of the end of any fiscal quarter, as (a) the sum of (1) the net proceeds from any issuances of our common stock or other equity securities issued by us or our operating partnership (without double counting) since our inception, plus (2) our and our operating partnership's (without double counting) retained earnings calculated in accordance with the U.S. generally accepted accounting principles ("GAAP"), at the end of the most recently completed fiscal quarter (without taking into account any non-cash equity compensation expense incurred in current or prior periods), less (b) any amount that we or our operating partnership have paid to repurchase shares of our common stock or other equity securities issued by us or our operating partnership since inception.
+The management fee is payable quarterly in arrears in cash in the amount equal to 1.50% per annum of our stockholders' equity, with stockholders' equity being calculated, as of the end of any fiscal quarter, as (a) the sum of (1) the net proceeds from any issuances of our common stock or other equity securities issued by us or our operating partnership (without double counting) since our inception, plus (2) our and our operating partnership's (without double counting) retained earnings calculated in accordance with U.S. generally accepted accounting principles ("GAAP"), at the end of the most recently completed fiscal quarter (without taking into account any non-cash equity compensation expense incurred in current or prior periods), less (b) any amount that we or our operating partnership have paid to repurchase shares of our common stock or other equity securities issued by us or our operating partnership since inception.
 For purposes of the management agreement, "stockholders' equity" excludes (1) any unrealized gains, losses or other non-cash items that have impacted stockholders' equity as reported in our financial statements prepared in accordance with GAAP, regardless of whether such items are included in other comprehensive income or loss, or in net income, and (2) one-time events pursuant to changes in GAAP, and certain non-cash items not otherwise described above in each case, after discussions between our Manager and our independent directors and approval by a majority of our independent directors.

-For the fiscal year ended December 31, 2017, we incurred approximately \$3.6 million in management fees payable to our Manager pursuant to the management agreement.
-In addition, we reimbursed our Manager for approximately \$1.6 million of allocable expenses reimbursable by us under the management agreement, including the allocable portion of the salary and other benefits paid to our Chief Financial Officer, our controller and our general counsel.
+For the fiscal year ended December 31, 2018, we incurred approximately \$5.1 million in management fees payable to our Manager pursuant to the management agreement.
+In addition, we reimbursed our Manager for approximately \$858,000 of allocable expenses reimbursable by us under the management agreement, including the allocable portion of the salary and other benefits paid to our Chief Financial Officer, our controller and our general counsel.